Making a Difference Right Here at Home

 We Serve Veterans

-Tim is a veteran and comes from a family of veterans.
+Our founders came from a family of veterans, and we’re proud to serve retired members of the armed services.
 In 2017, we were approved by the VA to be part of the U.S. Department of Veterans Affairs’ Veterans Choice Program, allowing Aware Senior Care to provide home health care to veterans funded directly by the VA.
 We were also honored to be screened and selected to join the NCServes Central Carolina network as a provider with a commitment to improving services for veterans throughout Central Carolina.

 NCServes Central Carolina is a coordinated network of public, private, and nonprofit organizations serving veterans and their families in Central Carolina, from Raleigh to Fayetteville and through the Triad.
 The network includes more than 70 providers, including Aware Senior Care, that can assist with housing and emergency services, recreation and fitness, financial capabilities, and more.
 Aware Senior Care will assist veterans with professional in-home care services.